mul-tee-cc/MulTee/README.md

 Triple-A Service itself can be run in TEE too.
 Procedures of bootstrapping of Triple-A Service and establishing trust between Triple-A and KMS, are outside of scope.

+# Crypto- abstraction and development ergonomics

+One of the goals of MulTee is to provide crypto API which is easy to use and difficult to make mistakes with.
+Average developer doesn't know what "RSA/ECB/PKCS1Padding" means, and would be better off knowing that keys the application will be using will only allow algorithms approved by security team.
+So developer needs only to worry about key name (or other type of reference), and specific permitted crypto algorithms are managed by corresponding competent team (PKI, data protection, KMS, HSM, etc).

+Additionally, the library is designed to be used in exactly the same way, regardless of specific KMS, particular TEE deployed in production, whether environment is development vs production, etc.
+The library can be used on platforms which don't have TEE at all.
+This way developers can use their MAC for development and have applications deployed to AMD SEV-SNP, Intel SGX or Intel TDX.

 # Secret Caching and Credentials Pinning